laurencmendoza/my-closet-tracker/README.md

 # Wear It Out
-'Wear It Out' is a full-stack, full CRUD application that will allow a user to log all of their clothing items, as well as track their outfits.
+'Wear It Out' is a full-stack, full CRUD application made with Django that will allow a user to log all of their clothing items, as well as track their outfits.
 Users can add a clothing item to their virtual closet, and then create outfits from their clothing items.
 Then, users can create an entry for each day to track their outfits.

+This application was created as a way for users to visualize their closet in a way that their real-life storage may not always allow.
+Instead of tearing apart their closet to experiment with new combinations of clothing items, this application allows users to plan out outfits and test combinations without the hassle of pulling the item out of storage.
+Users can keep track of what they wear regularly, and check what they wore in the past to get a better picture of their wardrobe utilization.

 ## Getting Started
 ### [Click here to use the application!](https://wear-it-out-e8cbd3eb7d9e.herokuapp.com/)